Mrdoker1/rsschool-cv/cv.md

 I started with my university experience from programming basics and completed my degree project which MySQL DB and C# for Dashboard in 2017.
 After I've graduated, I've switched to user-centered design (I was learning by practice and books like About Face, Nielsen Norman group articles, etc.).
 I've started working as a Web Designer in Minsk in 2018, completed a lots of projects with different sizes and domains (Ecommerce/Saas/Enterprise).
 I'm still working on a designer role.

 ## Skills
-My primary skills is Adobe Creative Suite, Figma/Scetch, Git, Visual Studio Code, (JS/CSS/HTML/jQuery), MS/MySQL.
+Adobe Creative Suite, Figma/Scetch, Git, Visual Studio Code, (ES6/CSS/SAAS/HTML/React/Redux), MS/MySQL.
-I've worked with Bitrix, Magento, Prestashop, Open Cart, Wordpress, Os Commerce platforms.
+Worked with Bitrix, Magento, Prestashop, Open Cart, Wordpress, Os Commerce platforms.

 ## Code example
 Define a function that takes one integer argument and returns logical value true or false depending on if the integer is a prime.